/ astro-integrations / How to Integrate ImageKit with Astro: Complete Guide

 3. Set up a custom domain.
 Map images.yourdomain.com to your ImageKit endpoint.
 This improves perceived trust and SEO since images come from your domain.

-• Cloudinary if you need more advanced video processing and AI-based transformations, and the free tier is sufficient (25 monthly transformations).
+• Cloudinary if you need more advanced video processing and AI-based transformations (check its current free-tier quota before committing).

 • Cloudflare Images if you are already on Cloudflare and want simpler flat-rate pricing per image served.